hschauhan/hoe/README.md

 [![Build Status](https://travis-ci.com/hschauhan/hoe.svg?branch=main)](https://travis-ci.com/hschauhan/hoe)

-# Introduction
+# HOE: Himanshu' Own Emacs

-Hoe: Himanshu's Own Emacs is a clone of Qemacs but diverges in philosophy.
+Hoe is a clone of Qemacs but diverges in philosophy.
 Qemacs does a lot of things that an editor, IMHO, should not do.
 So Hoe is here only to edit code.

 # Compiling